 “But if you have bitter envy and self-seeking in your hearts, do not boast and lie against the truth.
 This wisdom does not descend from above, but is earthly, sensual, demonic.
 For where envy and self-seeking exist, confusion and every evil thing are there.
 But the wisdom that is from above is first pure, then peaceable, gentle, willing to yield, full of mercy and good fruits, without partiality and without hypocrisy.
 Now the fruit of righteousness is sown in peace by those who make peace.”[6]

 Fellow believer, are you willing to take responsibility for your response to conflict?
 Whether you have offended someone (Matt.5:23-24), or someone has offended you (Matt.
 18:15-17), promote reconciliation (see Rom.
 12:17-21).
 Admit any personal wrongdoing (or neglect of kindness) and ask for forgiveness.[7]
-Surely an unbelieving society looks for such examples of peacemakers.
+An unbelieving society is looking for examples of peacemakers.
 May we say “amen” this prayer of Phillips Brooks:

 “Let me not loose faith in my fellow men.